Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Generalization of the Characteristic Time Approximation

-In this subsection, we will describe the key approach in the Che's approximation \cite{che2002hierarchical}.
-Che's Approximation gives a simple, efficient, and accurate method of estimating the hit probabilities (i.e., the probability of finding a given file in the cache) for the system employing the LRU replacement policy.
+In this subsection, we will describe the key approach in the characteristic time approximation \cite{fagin1977asymptotic, che2002hierarchical}.
+The characteristic time approximation gives a simple, efficient, and accurate method of estimating the hit probabilities (i.e., the probability of finding a given file in the cache) for a system employing the LRU replacement policy.
 While the approximation was established for a system in which all files had one chunk of equal size, the method can easily be extended to files of multiple sizes (c.f. \cite{fricker2012versatile}).
-Let $\ti\tau_{i,j}$ represent the time of the $j$-th request for file $i$.
-Che's approximation, applied to files of multiple sizes (c.f.
+Let $\ti\tau_{i,1}$ represent the time of the first request for file $i$ (the first inter-arrival time).
+The characteristic time approximation, applied to files of multiple sizes (c.f.
 (5) of \cite{fricker2012versatile}) relies on defining, for each file $n\in\{1,\ldots,\N\}$, random variables

 and